larq/compute-engine/README.md

 Binarized Neural Networks (BNNs).
 It currently supports various mobile platforms and has been benchmarked on a Pixel 1 phone and a Raspberry Pi.
-LCE provides a collection of hand-optimized [TensorFlow Lite](https://www.tensorflow.org/lite) custom Ops for supported instruction sets, developed in inline assembly or in C++ using compiler intrinsics.
+LCE provides a collection of hand-optimized [TensorFlow Lite](https://www.tensorflow.org/lite) custom operators for supported instruction sets, developed in inline assembly or in C++ using compiler intrinsics.
 LCE leverages optimization techniques such as **tiling** to maximize the number of cache hits, **vectorization** to maximize the computational throughput, and **multi-threading parallelization** to take